How to Unblock a Shower Drain Without Chemicals

 Step 5: Clean using Boiling Water

-Take the cover off with care and flush with boiling water.
-This will help remove any debris that remains and get your water flowing smoothly again.
+Clean the cover thoroughly and flush it with boiling water.
+This should help clear any remaining debris and make sure that the water flows smoothly again.

 Method 2: Wire Hanger

-Make a hook that is small at the end of the wire you straightened out.
+Create a small hook on the end of the wire that you have just straightened out.

-Put the hook in the drain and fish around looking for hair and debris.
+Put the hook in the drain and fish around to look for hairs and debris.
 Take out whatever comes up.

 Method 3: Wet/Dry Vacuum

-If you’re in possession of an upright vacuum that is dry and wet, this method might be the best option for you.
+If you own a wet/dry vacuum, this method might be the best option for you.

 Overflow drains should be covered with the use of duct tape or a damp cloth to ensure maximum suction power.